 There’s an old French saying “Noblesse Oblige”.

-Which brings us to the state of commercial shark diving worldwide.
+That brings us to the state of commercial shark diving worldwide.
 The industry is valued at $300-400 million dollars and for the most part, operators are content to show divers sharks, make money and repeat.
-Without a doubt the current state of “Noblesse Oblige” in our industry is at an all time low.
+Without a doubt the current state of “Noblesse Oblige” in our industry is at an all-time low.

 Let me qualify this statement before the angry emails start.
-In our world effecting change with sharks goes beyond just interacting with these animals on a commercial level or aligning ourselves with non profits who are doing all the heavy lifting.
+In our world, effecting change with sharks goes beyond just interacting with these animals on a commercial level or aligning ourselves with non-profits that are doing all the heavy lifting.
 You have to be engaged, you have to create directional focus and motivate people who might not consider it, to be active in the shark community.
 Let’s face it with 80 million sharks being killed each and every year there’s little room anymore for fence sitters who are content to just make money diving with sharks.

 Operators should be bound by “Noblesse Oblige” to create conservation efforts outside their operations.
-Real and lasting projects that further the protection of sharks, shark science, and conservation.
+That means real and lasting projects that further the protection of sharks, shark science, and conservation.

 As front line sentinels, operators from California to South Africa are often the first to report trouble, and have a key insight into the health and direction of local shark populations.
 One of the misnomers is that real and effective shark conservation costs a lot of money, it does not.